creighton-lewis/notes/notes/checklist.md

 - Use vulnx to determine if there are any useful vulnerabilities that exist for system
 ## 1.3 A
 - If application is web application
 - Find out if files can be uploaded.
-If file can be uploaded
+If file can be uploaded, check for bypass filters
 - Find out if there are any vulnerable parameters after walking web application
 - Find out if there are any interesting/useful cookies as a result of the application
 - Identify additional subdomains using ffuf